redsanket/spark/external/spark/guide/spark_on_yarn.rst

 Installation on the Grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The grid gateways will have Spark installed on them in ``/home/gs/spark``.
 There is a ``latest`` symlink and then a ``current`` symlink.
 There are also some default spark configs install in ``/home/gs/conf/spark`` with both current and latest symlinks.
 These will automatically be set for you when you login to a grid gateway via the environment variables below.
-You can change this from latest to current to change the spark version.
+They default to the spark current version.
+You can change this from current to latest to change the spark version.

-To check the installation of spark on a grid gateway refer :ref: `soy_releases`

 To change to use latest you just have to export the following variables: